Product OS··14 min read

 Why Most Manufacturers Stall at Level 2

-The companies that make the jump are typically responding to one of three triggers: a compliance deadline (EU DPP), a competitive threat (a rival brand launching a significantly better post-sale experience), or an internal champion who has run the post-sale revenue numbers and presented the business case to leadership.
-A McKinsey & Company analysis of after-sales services in manufacturing found that post-sale revenue streams — parts, service, and subscriptions — can represent 25–40% of total revenue for mature connected product programmes, while being nearly invisible to companies still operating at Level 1 or 2.
+Companies that make the jump are typically responding to one of three triggers: an EU DPP compliance deadline, a competitive threat from a rival brand with a materially better post-sale experience, or an internal champion who has quantified the post-sale revenue gap and presented the business case to leadership.
+A McKinsey analysis of after-sales services found that parts, service, and subscriptions can represent 25–40% of total revenue for mature connected product programmes — yet remain entirely invisible to companies operating at Level 1 or 2.
+The Level 3 revenue uplift of 10–20% per unit, compounding over three to five years against competitors who remain at Level 2, is a structural category advantage, not a marginal improvement.

 Frequently Asked Questions